 Technology helps firms harness the untapped power of employees.
 Knowledge management systems are morphing into social media technologies-social networks, wikis, and Twitter-style messaging systems that can accelerate the ability of a firm to quickly organize and leverage teams of experts.
+And crowdsourcing tools and question-and-answer sites like Quora allow firms to reach out for expertise beyond their organizations.
 Human resources (HR) directors are using technology for employee training, screening, and evaluation.
 The accessibility of end-user technology means that every employee can reach the public, creating an imperative for firms to set policy on issues such as firm representation and disclosure and to continually monitor and enforce policies as well as capture and push out best practices.
-The successful HR manager recognizes that technology continually changes an organization's required skill sets, as well as employee expectations.
+The successful HR manager recognizes that technology continually changes an organization's required skill sets as well as employee expectations.